-The recommended use of this form is for the consent and approval for Cub Scouts, Boy Scouts, Varsity Scouts, Venturers, and guests to participate in a trip, expedition, or activity.
+The recommended use of this form is for the consent and approval for Cub Scouts, Boy Scouts, Venturers, and guests to participate in a trip, expedition, or activity.
 It is required for use with flying plans.

-First name of participant Middle Initial Last name

-Birth date (month/day/year)

-Address

-City State Zip Has approval to participate in (name c of activity, orientation flight, outing trip, etc.) From to

-INFORMED CONSENT, RELEASE AGREEMENT, AND AUTHORIZATION

-I understand that participation in Scouting activities involves the risk of personal injury, including death, due to the physical, mental, and emotional challenges in the activities offered.
-Information about those activities may be obtained from the venue, activity coordinators, or local council.
-I also understand that participation in these activities is entirely voluntary and requires participants to follow instructions and abide by all applicable rules and the standards of conduct.

-In case of an emergency involving my child, I understand that efforts will be made to contact me.
-In the event I cannot be reached, permission is hereby given to the medical provider to secure proper treatment, including hospitalization, anesthesia, surgery, or injections of medication for my child.
-Medical providers are authorized to disclose protected health information to the adult in charge and/ or any physician or health care provider involved in providing medical care to the participant.
-Protected Health Information/Confidential Health Information (PHI/CHI) under the Standards for Privacy of Individually Identifiable Health Information, 45 C.F.R. §§160.103, 164.501, etc. seq., as amended from time to time, includes examination findings, test results, and treatment provided for purposes of medical evaluation of the participant, follow-up and communication with the participant's parents or guardian, and/or determination of the participant's ability to continue in the program activities.

-With appreciation of the dangers and risks associated with programs and activities including preparations for and transportation to and from the activity, on my own behalf and/or on behalf of my child, I hereby fully and completely release and waive any and all claims for personal injury, death, or loss that may arise against the Boy Scouts of America, the local council, the activity coordinators, and all employees, volunteers, related parties, or other organizations associated with any program or activity.

-NOTE: The Boy Scouts of America and local councils cannot continually monitor compliance of program participants or any limitations imposed upon them by parents or medical providers.
-List any restrictions imposed on a child participant in connection with programs or activities below and counsel your child to comply with those restrictions.

-List participant restrictions, if any: None

-Participant's signature Date e L

-Parent/guardian printed name Parent/guardia n signature Date

-Area code and telephone number (best contact and emergency of contact) Email (for use i n sharing more e details about the trip or activ vity)

-Contact the adult leader with any questions:

-Name Phone Email

-11.00 PM
+First name of participant Middle initial Last name Birth date (month/day/year) // Age during activity Address City State Zip Has approval to participate in (name of activ ity, orientation flight, ou ting trip, etc.) BMX Biking at Camp Perry INFORMED CONSENT, RELEASE AGREEMEN NT, AND AUTHORIZATIO ON I understand that participation in Scouting at the activities offered.
+Information about thos in these activities is entirely voluntary and re se activities may be obtain ined from the venue, , activity coordinators, or local council.
+I also understand that participation In case of an emergency involving my child, the medical provider to secure proper treatm authorized to disclose protected health infor participant.
+Protected Health Information/Co 45 C.F.R. §§160.103, 164.501, etc. seq., as am evaluation of the participant, follow-up and on the program activities. nent, including hospitaliz mation to the adult in ch nfidential Health Informa nended from time to time zation, anesthesia, su large and/ or any phy ation (PHI/CHI) under e, includes examinati rgery, or injections of medication for my chesician or health care provider involved in pethe Standards for Privacy of Individually Idion findings, test results, and treatment provi ild.
+Medical providers are roviding medical care to the entifiable Health Information, vided for purposes of medical With appreciation of the dangers and risks a own behalf and/or on behalf of my child, I h against the Boy Scouts of America, the local with any program or activity. ereby fully and complete ely release and waive e any and all claims for personal injury, dear th, or loss that may arise NOTE: The Boy Scouts of America and local parents or medical providers.
+List any restrictionsly with those restrictions.
+List participant restrictions, if any: Non ne Y Participant's signature Date Parent/guardian printed name Parent/guardian s signature Date Area code and telephone number (best contact and emergency contact) Email (for use in sharing more details about the trip or activity) Contact the adult leader with any questions: Name Phone Email ROY / SCOLITS C OF AMERICA®